Home » Plants » Ficaria verna

 Lesser celandine is one of the most difficult plants to control, but can be effectively controlled through a variety of strategies.
 The largest challenge is usually timing: this plant often emerges, completes its growing season, and goes dormant before most people begin managing property.
 The window for effective control is thus not only narrow, but earlier than most land managers are accustomed to.

 Small populations can be controlled by digging up individual plants.
-However, due to the plant's small size and tiny bulbs, digging is often labor-intensive relative to the total amount of biomass being removed.
+However, due to the plant's small size and tiny bulbs, digging is labor-intensive relative to the total amount of biomass being removed.
 Care must also be taken to remove and destroy all bulbs, which is difficult as mature plants often reproduce vegetatively, producing additional bulbs underground as well as above-ground, attached to leaf axils.
 Careless attempts at mechanical control can sometimes worsen infestations if they spread bulbs around and create soil disturbance, a condition in which this plant thrives.
+Bulbs can be smashed on a flat surface and then the whole plants left to dry out in the sun to prevent pulled plants from spreading.

 Herbicide can be used to control this plant.
 Typically glyphosate is used; because this plant tends to grow in moist bottomland areas and near wetlands and bodies of water, care must be taken to use formulations safe for use around aquatic life, and to apply a minimum amount required to kill the plants, and to do so on a dry day with no chance of rain so as to minimize harm to aquatic life.
 Glyphosate is non-selective and will also kill most non-target vegetation, so it is not suitable when this plant is growing in with native plants.
 When this plant is growing in with monocots (such as grasses, sedges, or rushes) but not any native broadleaf plants, selective herbicides such as triclopyr, 2,4-D, dicamba, or MCPA, can be used as they will kill this and other broadleaf plants without affecting monocots.
 Again, formulations designed for use it aquatic settings are recommended to minimize effects on aquatic life.
 If applying herbicide, it is important not to mow or cut the plant afterwards so that the herbicide is fully absorbed and transported into the roots.